 “Are you HIPAA compliant?
 We’re not,” explains WeTransfer.
 “We are not HIPAA compliant because it focuses on medical data and our service was primarily built to cater to creative minds.
 Also, we have a global user base to cater to and it is proven to be quite difficult to make exceptions on a country-level.
 Since we are not bound by US laws, we aren’t obliged to comply with HIPAA regulations.”

 So, there you have it straight from the horse’s mouth, folks.
-Is WeTransfer HIPAA compliant?
+Is WeTransfer secure enough to be HIPAA compliant?
 No, it’s not.

 So, let’s ask another question…